Select a location

 Experience has included advising:

-• A leading betting company in relation to a petition and applications challenging agency notices issued by the Kenya Revenue Authority to the company’s bankers and a telecommunication company demanding payment of a colossal sum of KES8 billion (approximately USD84 million).
-This was being purported to withhold tax on winnings of punters (players) for the years of income 2015 and 2016.
+• A leading betting company in relation to a Petition and applications challenging agency notices issued by the Kenya Revenue Authority to the company’s bankers and a telecommunication company demanding payment of a colossal sum of Kshs.
+8,674,387,818.00 (approximately US$ 80.5 Million) being purported withholding tax on winnings of punters (players) for the years of income 2015 and 2016.

-• A leading beverage manufacturer at the Supreme Court of Kenya in a dispute over the distribution of beverages by Kenya’s leading beer manufacturer.
-The indicated value of the business under controversy is about USD30 million.
+• A leading beverage manufacturer at the Supreme Court of Kenya in a dispute over distribution of beverages by Kenya’s leading beer manufacturer.
+The indicated value of the business under controversy is about USD 30 million.

 • A leading bank in a dispute over the realization of assets.
-The suit has made its way to the Supreme Court of Kenya.
-The amount in dispute is in excess of USD14 million.
+The suit has made its way to the Supreme Court.
+The amount in dispute is in excess of USD 14 Million.

-• A company in a judicial review application seeking to stop the Kenya Revenue Authority (KRA) from using the criminal process against its directors on account of a tax dispute which is yet to be determined in accordance with the Tax Procedures Act.
+• A company in a Judicial Review application seeking to stop Kenya Revenue Authority (KRA) from using the criminal process against its Directors on account of a tax dispute which is yet to be determined in accordance with the Tax Procedures Act.

-• A leading hotel in arbitration proceedings filed by a contractor alleging breach of the terms of the construction agreement and where the hotel has mounted a counterclaim.
-The sums in dispute exceed USD10 million.
+• A leading hotel in arbitration proceedings filed by a contractor in which the Contractor is alleging breach the terms of the construction agreement and the hotel has mounted a counterclaim.
+The sums in dispute exceed US$ 10 Million.

-• A consultancy company in an application for judicial review orders seeking to quash assessment and agency notices issued by the Kenya Revenue Authority against the company for sums in excess of USD1 million.
+• A consultancy company in an application for Judicial Review orders seeking to quash assessment and agency notices issued by the Kenya Revenue Authority against the company for sums in excess of US$ 1,000,000.

 • Leading Case Counsel Team of the Year (Africa Arbitration Awards 2022)